-Eurovision 2023 tickets
+Eurovision Tickets 2023

 Here we will keep you updated with all the information about getting tickets for Eurovision 2023 in Liverpool.
 The tickets for Eurovision 2023 went on sale on 7 March and 24 April.